-We entered into a lease for corporate office space at 100 Park Avenue, New York, NY effective June 1, 2022.
-The lease has a term of 5 years 2 months, with an expiration date in 2027, and a current annual rate of \$599 thousand.
+We do not own any real property.
+We have leased offices at 100 Park Avenue, New York, NY effective June 1, 2022.
+The lease has a term of 5 years 2 months, with an expiration date in 2027, and a current annual rate of \$611 thousand.
 We are also responsible for certain other costs, such as insurance, taxes, utilities and maintenance.
-We issued a letter of credit of \$299 thousand in connection with the lease and maintain a \$299 thousand certified deposit as collateral for the letter of credit.
+We issued a letter of credit in connection with the lease and as of December 31, 2023 maintain a \$313 thousand certified deposit as collateral for the letter of credit.

 We lease lab space and office space at Albert Einstein College of Medicine, 1300 Morris Park Avenue, Bronx, NY.
-The lease has a term of twelve months, expiring August 31, 2023, with a current annual rate of \$136 thousand.
+The lease has a term of twelve months, expiring August 31, 2024, with a current annual rate of \$140 thousand.